Winfield Scott: Taylor and Fillmore administrations

 Scott was again a contender for the Whig presidential nomination in the 1848 election.
 Clay, Daniel Webster, and General Zachary Taylor were also candidates for the nomination.
 As in 1840, Whigs were looking for a non-ideological war hero to be their candidate.
-Scott's main appeal was to anti-slavery "conscience Whigs", who were dismayed by the fact that two of the leading contenders, Clay and Taylor, were slaveholders.
+Scott's main appeal was to anti-slavery "conscience Whigs", who were dismayed by the fact that two of the leading contenders, Clay and Taylor, were enslavers.
 Ultimately, however, the delegates passed on Scott for a second time, nominating Taylor on the fourth ballot.
 Many anti-slavery Whigs then defected to support the nominee of the Free-Soil Party, former President Martin Van Buren.
 Taylor went on to win the general election.

 After the war, Scott returned to his administrative duties as the army's senior general.
-Congress became engaged in a divisive debate over the status of slavery in the territories, and Scott joined with Whig leaders Henry Clay and Daniel Webster in advocating for passage of what became known as the Compromise of 1850.
+Congress became engaged in a divisive debate over the status of slavery in the territories, and Scott joined with Whig leaders Henry Clay and Daniel Webster in advocating for the passage of what became known as the Compromise of 1850.
 Meanwhile, Taylor died of an illness in July 1850 and was succeeded by Vice President Millard Fillmore.
 The Compromise of 1850 and the enforcement of the Fugitive Slave Act of 1850 badly divided the country as a whole and the Whig Party in particular.
 Northerners strongly objected to the stringent provisions of the act, while Southerners complained bitterly about any perceived slackness in enforcement.
 Despite Scott's support for the Compromise of 1850, he became the chosen candidate of William Seward, a leading Northern Whig who objected to the Compromise of 1850 partly because of the fugitive slave act.